energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 1. find changes,

-2. they actually need to publish them or, if they do not, you need to prove that they have some and don't publish them and then have to and sue them based on this.
+2. they actually need to publish them or, if they do not, you need to prove that they have some and don't publish them and then have to sue them based on this and win.
+The latter takes very long and is rather costly.

 The extent to which this is possible may differ based on legal system court and case details.
 Again: There's a lot of good will and diplomacy involved in FOSS.
 Try to prevent having to enforce things.
 And have a watertight case and rocksolid FOSS compliance if you do.

 ##### Trademarks and patents
 You need to ensure certain patent and trademark issues: Certain licenses contain language to protect what you have here.
 Another approach would be to remove any trademark, visual IP etc. from what you publish preventing obvious, easy abuse in the first place.
+See also the DAP 3.3.1.f

 Unfortunately, this also applies if code you published (or otherwise created and use) implements an idea patented by others.
 Software patents are an ugly minefield.
 Discuss any patent related questions and challenges with a specialized legal counsel before its too late.